The Aaron Papers www.the-aaron-papers.net

 old lion perishes for lack of prey, And the whelps of the lioness are

 scattered abroad.
-12Now a

 thing was secretly brought to me, And my ear received a whisper thereof.
 13In